Meet the Artist // Paula Garcia Sans

 Could you tell me about your background and the project you are proposing for this three-month residence here at GlogauAIR?

-I studied fine arts, specialising in audiovisuals.
-The school had a broad view of how to work with fine arts, even if my practice was more video, I could work with anything else.
+I studied in a university of Fine Arts and Design, specialising in audiovisuals.
+The department had a broad view of how to work with fine arts, even if my practice was more video, I could work with anything else.
 This is how I started working with sculptures, and trying different materials.
 I became interested in materials used in modern technology, such as silicon, latex, or thermoplastics, which are the materials to make robots that resemble us.
-Later I realized that these materials expand and contract a lot, that’s how I came to work also with glass, which can also expand and then it can be reused.
+Later I realized that these materials expand and contract a lot, that’s how I came to work also with glass, which when hot can also expand and then it can be reused.
 Then COVID started, I couldn’t access my studio in the university and I had six months before graduating to present my project.
 Since I couldn’t work materially with my hands, I started working with 3D software because it was the only way I could reproduce the abilities and capabilities of these materials on a computer, and I could even make it interactive.
 So I ended up graduating with the creation of a video game, not with sculpture.
 After that I stayed fascinated with the idea of 3D software because you can do anything in 3D.

 During the residency, you’re developing a multimedia installation set against the landscape of the ruins of a flooded village in Catalonia, which you personally documented during your visits there.
 What initially drew you to work with this place?

-I’m usually drawn to the uncanny, and these water reservoirs are so clearly artificial that they must be hiding a bigger story behind them.
+I’m usually drawn to the uncanny, and water reservoirs have always attracted me because there’s something artificial about them, yet it’s hard to pinpoint exactly what.
 Back in 2023, talking on the phone with my parents while I was in Amsterdam, they said that Catalonia was experiencing a severe drought and that they were enduring water restrictions due to its high demand because of the heat.
-They also mentioned the resurgence of this flooded village and I thought: these ruins are the sign of something wrong.
+When they mentioned the resurgence of this flooded village, I decided to visit the zone.
 In my research I discovered that the water reservoir was built by prisoners from the regime of Franco, but before many people were living there, and they were given a very small amount of money to move somewhere else.
-I went to visit the area, it was quite shocking to walk around the whole village.
-It gave me the idea of a haunted village, not haunted in a bad way as in scary ghosts, but as layers of history over history.
-There is this term called drought tourism, practiced by people who are interested in these areas, which is typical from the 21st century.
+I went to visit the area a month after the ruins resurfaced, and it was quite shocking to walk around the village, it was many layers of history over history, from the past and from the future.

 During my research I also got to know about the hunger stones.
 Long ago in Europe, inhabitants or people working in agriculture would carve into stones in a river during droughts to mark the water level as a warning to future generations that they will have to endure famine-related hardships if the water sinks to this level again.
 I related this concept to the village as it carries a similar message than a hunger stone, whenever we can see these ruins again, it’s a sign that something bad is going on.